 Cheesecake is a favorite type of dessert for many people.
 It is smooth and creamy, with just the right amount of flavor and sweetness.
+It even pairs well with wine.
 There are also countless variations to choose from.
 You can find simple cheesecakes and complex ones, along with just about every flavor combination that you can imagine.

 Cheesecakes even seem like they should be low-carb.
 After all, the recipe relies heavily on cream cheese, which can be included on a keto diet.
 Despite this pattern, most conventional cheesecakes aren’t keto-friendly at all.
 They’re packed with sugar and often include other unappealing ingredients too.